 Rapid hiring is one of the highest-risk periods in a company's HR lifecycle.
 Every new hire is a potential exposure point — in the hiring process itself, in onboarding, in management, in the culture that forms when many people join quickly.
 Without HR infrastructure in place before a hiring surge, organizations routinely make mistakes in job descriptions, interview questions, offer terms, classification, and documentation that are hard to clean up later.

-Fractional HR brought in before a scaling period can build the infrastructure that makes the hiring process work properly from the start.
-Brought in after, it is often doing damage control.
+Fractional HR brought in before a scaling period can build the infrastructure that makes the hiring process work from the start.
+Brought in after, it's often doing damage control.

 Not just a formal EEOC charge.
 Any complaint.
 An employee who raised a concern about a manager's behavior.
 A team member who said they felt discriminated against.
 A resignation letter that mentioned "hostile" or "toxic" or "unfair."